-Operational Revenue Metering to be installed at the OCC as Main and Check Revenue Metering in a Standard EirGrid Energy Meter Cabinet, with associate Communication equipment and 48 VDC supply.
+Operational (Statistical) Metering shall be installed at the OCC at the interface point between ESBN and EirGrid as Main and Check Revenue Metering in a Standard EirGrid Energy Meter Cabinet, with associate Communication equipment and 48 VDC supply.

-- Revenue Metering located on Offshore Platform to be installed as Main and Check Revenue Metering in an EirGrid Meter Cabinet with associated Communication Equipment and 48 VDC supply. - EirGrid Energy Meters are compatible for IP/Ethernet communication, it would be proposed that the Primary communication would be over IP via the Fibre cable to the Offshore platform. - EirGrid Energy Meters can operate over IP and OIP network, consideration should be taken in relation to Communication interface between EirGrid Data collection servers and the 220 KV Onshore/Offshore Substation.
+Revenue Metering located on Offshore Platform to be installed as Main and Check Revenue Metering in an EirGrid Metering Cabinet with associated Communication Equipment and 48 VDC supply.

+EirGrid Energy Meters and Disturbance recorder are compatible for IP/Ethernet communication.
+It would be proposed that the Primary communication would be over IP via the Fibre cable to the Offshore platform.
+Customer shall allocate fibres accordingly.

+EirGrid Energy Meters can operate over IP and OIP network, consideration should be taken in relation to Communication interface between EirGrid Data collection servers and the 220 KV Onshore/Offshore Substation.

-Additional statistical metering should be applied at appropriately selected points in the installation, which when compared with the revenue metering data, would enable the determination of losses occurring throughout the system, notably the main export cable(s) and power transformers.
+Additional statistical (operational) metering shall be applied at appropriately selected points as indicated at Figure 8 in the installation, which when compared with the revenue metering data, would enable the determination of losses occurring throughout the system, notably the main export cable(s) and power transformers.